masternerdguy/helia/README.md

 To start the go backend, run `go run main.go` in the root of the project.

 # Starting the frontend (local development)
 To start the angular frontend, run `npm start` in the frontend directory (one level below the root of the project).
 Note that obfuscation is applied as part of the build, so it may take a few minutes to start and also to apply any changes.
 This can be temporarily disabled by commenting out the obfuscator in `custom-webpack.config.json`, but under no circumstances should such a change be checked into source control (nor should unobfuscated code ever be exposed to the internet).
-Obfuscation of the client is an important part of helia's security!
+Obfuscation of the client is an important part of Helia's security!

 # Deployment Process (alpha, frontend)
 Helia's open alpha is currently hosted on an Azure storage accout as a static website.
 This should allow hosting for pennies on the dollar compared to a traditional app service.
 The easiest way to deploy is to